Agonopterix senicionella

 (Busck, 1902)

 Agonopterix senicionella is a small in the Depressariidae, described by August Busck in 1902.
 It is restricted to the eastern United States, with records from Kentucky, Michigan, Ohio, Virginia, and West Virginia.
-The is a whose feed exclusively on Packera aurea, a formerly classified as Senecio aureus. are recognized by their distinctive pattern of dark ochrous gray with brownish suffusion and characteristic black discal dots.
+The is a herbivore whose larvae feed exclusively on Packera aurea, a plant formerly classified as Senecio aureus. are recognized by their distinctive wing pattern of dark ochrous gray with brownish suffusion and characteristic black discal dots.

 Agonopterix senicionella adult by Beatriz Moisset.
 Used under a CC BY-SA 4.0 license.Agonopterix senicionella caterpillar by Beatriz Moisset.
 Used under a CC BY-SA 4.0 license.